znsio/teswiz/docs/WritingFirstTest-README.md

         1. Intellij (install cucumber JVM plugin)
         2. Java JDK 11 (JAVA_HOME Path Set)
         3. Appium version (minimum 1.20.0)
-        4. Android studio (Android_Home Path Set)
+        4. Android studio (ANDROID_HOME Path Set)
-        5. GIT
-        6. Docker

 ## Flow understanding

     # Feature Files:
-            These are the files that contains the tests in BDD format with the tags related to platform on which the tests will be running.
-Tags such as @android or @web etc.
-            Also, there can be more tags related to features can be added in feature level.
+            Tests are written in the declarative style, depicting the business functionality.
+There should be no "UI actions" in the scenarios.
+            Depending on the platform your scenario is implemented for, you would need to add
+            @android / @iOS / @web @windows tags.
+You can add custom tags on the scenarios to help run tests independently, and also group them appropriately in the reports.

     # Steps File:
-            These are files that have the definition of the steps that is used in feature files.
-            LOGGER can be added in each method.
-From steps file, there would be a call made to BL.
+            These are the classes where the steps are defined for the features files.
+These classes will call the methods from BL to perform the particular step.
+The driver for the particular context is also created in BL.
+Context is a user persona for which tests are written.
+Loggers can be added for every step method.

     # Business Layer:
-            These files have assertions and business logics.
-BL contains the functionality.
-            From the BL, there will be call made to screens or the APIs.
-This will be the logical layer for the suite.
+            These classes are the logic layer of the suite where the business logic is returned to perfrom certain operation.
+            BL contains the call for screens and services required to perform the operation.
+Also, assertions can be added for screens.

     # Screens:
-             Screen represents one particular screen of application or a snippet of the application.The screen files contains the locator and screen navigations.
+            Screens are the classes that represents one particular screen or snippet of application.
+These are abstract classes which is extended according to the platform in which tests going to execute in a sub-directory.
+            Screen classs also have visual checks to implement visual testing with navigation and the locators on the page.

     # Services:
-            These are the files that contain the API service calls required for pre-requisite data.
+            These are the files that contain the API service calls required for pre-requisite test data.

     # Caps:
             This directory contains the capabilities file contains details required to create a Appium